 Perfect for outdoor enthusiasts and hikers, this 7-day itinerary showcases Bolivia's best national park as well as two of its most culturally vibrant cities.
 You'll begin with guided tours of Santa Cruz de la Sierra and Cochabamba before heading to Torotoro National Park for three days of caving, hiking, and swimming underneath waterfalls.
 Finish the trip in Bolivia's exciting capital of La Paz.

 Discover the Bolivian Amazon, where the mountains meet the jungle, on this 5-day adventure.
 You'll arrive in the rainforest on a canoe, visiting a community-run ecotourism project before going on a guided hike to spot monkeys and macaws in the wilderness.
-Look for jaguar tracks, frogs, tarantulas, and sharp-toothed caimans on a nocturnal walk, enjoy a traditional meal made by members of a local indigenous group, and fall asleep to the sounds of the rainforest.
+Look for jaguar tracks, frogs, tarantulas, and sharp-toothed caimans on a nocturnal walk, enjoy a traditional meal made by local indigenous group members, and fall asleep to the sounds of the rainforest.
 Then make the trip to La Paz to catch your flight out.

 Immerse yourself in the colorful wildlife and unique culture of the Bolivian Amazon on this exciting 7-day adventure.
 You'll experience life in the jungle as you canoe along quiet rivers, hike in the rainforest, fish for piranhas, and learn about indigenous traditions.
 Adding to the adventure, you'll spend several nights at sustainable eco-lodges designed, run, and owned by local tribal communities.